Atrium Health Floyd Program Provides Support, Real-Life Experience

 From Coosa High School – Kiana Tapia

-From Gaylesville School – Sieanna Hall, Tiffany Morris and Gabrielle West
+From Gaylesville School – Sieanna Hall, Tiffany Morris

-From Model High School – Kiley Gordon
+From Model High School – Kiley Gordon, A'zyriasia Woolfork

-From Rome High School – Journei Griffin, Samanta Moraga, Emylly Reyes and A'zyriasia Woolfork
+From Rome High School – Journei Griffin, Samanta Moraga, Emylly Reyes

 From Sand Rock School – Destiny Daniell, Madden DeParlier